 - 1. Hold down the ALT key. - Using the numeric keypad, type the ASCII code of the character you require. - 3.
 Release ALT.
 The ASCII character appears on the display screen.

-Optical disc drive
+Optical disc drives

-Some models will be installed with a DVD Super Multi drive.
+Some models will be installed with a DVD Super Multi drive or Blu-rayTM Writer drive.
 When the computer is accessing an optical disc, the indicator on the drive glows.

 Formats